Bandgap widening by disorder in rainbow metamaterials

 In conclusion, this work takes advantage of highly-reconfigurable LEGO\textsuperscript{\textregistered}-brick-based stubbed plates to highlight the potential advantages of mechanical metamaterials featuring heterogeneous populations of resonators as broadband filters and showcases the importance of the spatial arrangement of the resonators.
 In particular, we have realized and tested a tunable elastodynamic rainbow trap and we have shown that the interplay between heterogeneity in the resonators' characteristics and spatial disorder results in a widening of the filtering effects compared to the more conventional spatially-ordered rainbow material concepts.
-Several questions remain to be addressed: 1) Do these effects survive more dramatic changes in properties?
-2) Are they applicable to all stubbed plate configurations {(even to those where spatial arrangements have been proven not to matter, such as aluminum plates with very tall aluminum pillars~\cite{Rupin_PRL_2014})}?
-These questions naturally call for an even more systematic parametric investigation---something that is still absent in the literature, and that could further unveil unexpected wave manipulation effects.